Kelle Roos: Aberdeen

 On 25 June 2022, Roos agreed to join Scottish Premiership team Aberdeen on a two-year contract upon the expiration of his contract at Derby County.
 Aberdeen manager Jim Goodwin said that Roos would compete with established number one Joe Lewis for the starting place.
 The team enjoyed a positive start to the 2022–23 campaign, sitting in third-place as the 2022 FIFA World Cup enforced winter break began.
 On 15 January, Roos tore his hamstring in the Scottish League Cup semi-final defeat to Rangers at Hampden Park and was sidelined for four months; fellow Dutchman Jay Gorter was signed on loan to replace him.
 He was returned to the starting eleven by new manager Barry Robson upon regaining his fitness.
 Speaking in May following a third-place finish in the league, Robson said that Roos was the best goalkeeper in the Premiership; Roos had kept 13 clean sheets and saved two penalties in his 31 league appearances.
 He played In the December 2023 League Cup final defeat to Rangers at Hampden Park.
 He returned to Hampden in the semi-final of the Scottish Cup, which ended in a penalty shootout defeat to Celtic.
 He said he would hold talks with new manager Jimmy Thelin after being linked with a move away from the club in the summer.
 However, his exit was confirmed at the end of June.

 Triestina

 On 18 July 2024, Roos joined Serie C side Triestina on a free transfer, signing a three-year deal with the Italian club, with an option for a further season if the club were promoted.
 He was reported to have been approached by Scottish club Hibernian during the January transfer window.
 He played 40 matches in the 2024–25 campaign and kept clean sheets in both relegation play-off games with Caldiero Terme.

 Notts County

 On 22 July 2025, Roos returned to England on a free transfer, joining League Two side Notts County on an initial two-year contract.
+He played poorly at Meadow Lane, leading manager Martin Paterson to admit that "I think we could bolster that area [goalkeeping]".
+On 15 January 2026, Roos joined Scottish Premiership club Kilmarnock on loan for the remainder of the 2025–26 season after Max Stryjek was sidelined following heart surgery.
+He gave away a winning goal on his debut, a 2–1 defeat to Dundee in the Scottish Cup.
+He remained first-choice at Rugby Park and said that the team were "moving in a great direction" under manager Neil McCann.
+On 11 April, he saved a stoppage-time penalty to secure a point against Dundee.
+On 2 September, Notts County announced the mutual termination of his contract.